Why Arbitrate International IP Disputes?

 - cross-border joint ventures; and

-- cross-border M&A transactions involving IP issues, such as the transfer of ownership or rights to IP or indemnity obligations as to IP infringement claims.
+- cross-border M&A transactions involving IP issues, such as the transfer of ownership or rights to IP or indemnity obligations regarding IP infringement claims.

-Even in these contexts, the choice between arbitration and national court litigation is highly fact-specific and, to some extent, subjective.
+Even in those contexts, the choice between arbitration and national court litigation is highly fact-specific and, to some extent, subjective.

 Speed and efficiency of arbitral proceedings